 You can easily freeze your prepared or leftover Biryani in an airtight container or zip-lock bag for up-to 2 weeks.
-Whenever you are ready to use just keep it at room temperature for few hours, once its thawed shift into a large pot and sprinkle some water over it and keep it on very low heat until its steaming hot.
+When you are ready to use, just keep it at room temperature for a few hours; once its thawed, shift into a large pot, sprinkle some water over it, and keep it on very low heat until its steaming hot.

 Other Dinner recipes you will love